 Mac custom messages have enough space for informative lock screen messages without any word limit.
 The message itself can be anything: a message to return your stolen Mac to you or any information for guest users.

 Step #4.
-Check the option, “Show a message when the screen is locked.”
+Next, click on the checkbox that reads: Show a message when the screen is locked.
 Now, click on “Set Lock Message.”

 Step #5.
 You can now set a message to appear on the lock screen.
 Type in your message in the text field that pops up.
 Once the message is typed, click on OK button.

 Leave the window, and you can lock your Mac to check whether or not the message appears on the locked Mac screen.

 If you wish to remove or change the text, follow the above steps.